AndreasFaust/gatsby-plugin-transitions/README.md

 ## useTransitionState

-A hook, that exposes the state-management of the transitions-component.
+A hook, that exposes the plugin’s state-management.
-The hook returns an `Array` with 2 elements:
+It returns an `Array` with 2 elements:

 1.  **state** of type `object`
 2.  **dispatch** of type `function`

-Currently it is just useful for reading values: For example to get the current location-object.
+Currently it is just useful for reading values: For example to easily get the current location-object.

 ```jsx
 import React from "react";